← Back to Home

 Return to Office Begins (Late 2022–2023)

 The reversal started in late 2022.
-As major tech companies — Google, Apple, Amazon, Meta — began implementing return-to-office policies, the remote ratio started declining:
+As major tech companies — Google, Apple, Amazon, Meta — began implementing return-to-office policies, the remote ratio started declining.
+From 83% in 2022 to 66% in 2023, then 58% in 2024, and 55% in 2025.

 The 2023 contraction was brutal on both dimensions: total job postings collapsed (average 365/month vs 634 in 2022 — a 42% drop), and the remote ratio fell 17 percentage points.